mohamedfawas/mohamedfawas.github.io/content/projects.md

 ### Description
 - Developed a robust e-commerce platform using Go, implementing clean architecture principles for maintainability and scalability.
+- Created a demo video demonstrating the working of the web application and uploaded it on [youtube](https://www.youtube.com/watch?v=zukL3TUpQo8&list=PLF0PPGh9xmeOUAJ8YzIw0e-DQUslqjETL)
 - Designed and implemented a comprehensive RESTful API covering user management, product catalog, shopping cart, checkout process, order management, and return/refund workflows.
 - Utilized PostgreSQL for data persistence, with a well-structured database schema supporting complex e-commerce operations.
 - Implemented secure user authentication and authorization using JWT (JSON Web Tokens).